 What may be more surprising, however, is that Natural Cycles was the first app-based birth control

-According to Natural Cycles, being cleared means it’s a legitimate medical device for birth control use.
+According to Natural Cycles, being cleared means it’s a legitimate medical tool for birth control use.

 So what exactly is Natural Cycles and how well does it work at preventing pregnancies?
 We have the details for you here.

 Keep reading to learn more about Natural Cycles, how it works, its effectiveness, customer reviews, pricing, and more.